 If you need to make another voluntary change after that, then a better idea would be to simply cancel the ticket free of charge (since you had originally booked it by April 2021) and make a new booking, instead of paying a change fee for your subsequent change.

 There’s another small improvement to the nature of making changes to your Aeroplan bookings.
 In the past, if your change results in having to pay more Aeroplan points, then those points would be taken out of your account, but if it results in the ticket needing fewer Aeroplan points, then you wouldn’t get that difference in points refunded at all.

 Now, however, you will receive a partial refund in points if your new itinerary costs fewer points compared to before.
 That’s very much a fair gesture, especially considering the sheer variability in Air Canada’s dynamic pricing model these days.

 As a reminder, Aeroplan’s change and cancellation fees under normal circumstances look as follows.

 (The increase in these fees is one of the negative changes of the new program compared to before, so it’s nice that we at least have some temporary reprieve from these fees for now.)

-Given the fluidity of the COVID-19 situation these days, it’s reasonable to think that the deadline of February 28, 2021 for both the flexible change and cancellation policies may even get extended further as well, but we’ll have to wait and see what type of approach Aeroplan takes in the new year.
+Given the fluidity of the COVID-19 situation these days, it’s reasonable to think that the deadline of April 30, 2021 for both the flexible change and cancellation policies may get extended even further into the future, but we’ll have to wait and see what type of approach Aeroplan takes at that point in time.

-Aeroplan’s change and cancellation policies for flight rewards booked through the end of 2020 are quite generous, in light of the ongoing uncertainty around travel.
+Aeroplan’s current change and cancellation policies for flight rewards are quite generous, in light of the ongoing uncertainty around travel.

-Any booking made by February 28, 2021 will be subject to free cancellation and a free first voluntary change at any time (even in March 2021 or thereafter), which opens the door to greater flexibility – and perhaps even an element of speculation – when booking travel for later in 2021.
+Any booking made by April 30, 2021 will be subject to free cancellation and a free first voluntary change at any time (even in May 2021 or thereafter), which opens the door to greater flexibility – and perhaps even an element of speculation – when booking travel for later in 2021 or in early 2022.